Video: Amanda Vinicky reports on the high court’s decision to uphold Jason Van Dyke’s prison sentence.

-“The majority’s denial, without explanation, does not confirm whether Judge Gaughan’s sentence is consistent with Illinois law,” he said in a press conference Tuesday afternoon.
+“The majority’s denial, without explanation, does not confirm whether Judge Gaughan’s sentence is consistent with Illinois law,” he said in a news conference Tuesday afternoon.
 “Nonetheless, we recognize and respect the Supreme Court’s authority.”

 Blagg and O’Brien argued Gaughan’s ruling does jibe with state sentencing precedents.
 They’ve decried the state’s petition as a political move made to save face following a lighter-than-expected sentence for their client.